 You might (or you might not) find a new perspective on the same old things.

-You might find yourself waking up, like I did one day near a forest in south Germany, to the sound of rain (and, I think church bells) and find yourself feeling as though you were in a totally different world…perhaps in a different kind of time.
+You might find yourself feeling like you're waking up, like I did one day near a forest in south Germany, to the sound of rain (and, I think church bells) and find yourself feeling as though you were in a totally different world…perhaps in a different kind of era.
 Art can do that.

 And really, it’s a long shot, but— you might find yourself feeling inspired.
-For me, making a stroke on a canvas is an act of defiant adventure, a color-infused counter-strike against a world that tends toward a monotonous hum of daily obligations.
+For me, making a stroke on a canvas is an act of defiant celebration, a color-infused point of punctuation in a world that tends toward a monotonous hum of daily obligations.
 Perhaps if the velocity of that stroke carries through, you might feel bravely inspired to undertake another adventure, too.